Q: Can the police search my house without a warrant?

 • If not searching your home could endanger the public or lead to loss of evidence, then the police may search under “exigent circumstances”

-If a police officer has illegally searched your residence, then the Champaign-Urbana criminal lawyers of Thomas A. Bruno & Associates can help.
-Contact us today at 217-328-6000.
+If a police officer has illegally searched your residence, then the Champaign-Urbana criminal lawyers of Bruno Law Offices can help.
+Contact us today at (217) 328-6000.